Florida Schools Offering RN Programs

 Florida Atlantic University

 Florida Atlantic University is a 4-year public university that offers over 170 degree programs to more than 30,000 students annually.
-Its Christine E. Lynn College of Nursing offers two options for those who want to become registered nurses.
+Its Christine E. Lynn College of Nursing offers several options for registered nurses.

 Bachelor of Science in Nursing, Direct Admit

 Bachelor of Science in Nursing, Accelerated Program

 This program is designed for students who have bachelor's degrees in fields other than nursing.
-It is a 4-semester, 12-month program, with classes beginning each year in the spring semester and ending with the following spring semester.
+It is a 4-semester, 60-credit program, with classes beginning each year in the spring semester and ending with the completion of the following spring semester.
 Graduates qualify to sit for the NCLEX-RN.

 College of Central Florida

 College of Central Florida is a 4-year public college with a variety of undergraduate and workforce development programs.
 One associate's degree program in nursing leads to general RN licensure, while another targets licensed practical nurses seeking to become RNs.

 Associate Degree in Nursing (ADN)

 This 2-year program prepares students to take the NCLEX to become licensed registered nurses.
 With the full-time option, students complete the program in four semesters; part-time students complete the program in six semesters.
 Program coursework includes lectures, labs and clinical experience.
 Graduates are qualified to go on to pursue a nursing bachelor's degree at a regional university; some credits may transfer.

 LPN-to-ADN Bridge Option

 The Florida Board of Nursing approves this program, which offers a route for licensed practical nurses (LPNs) to obtain associate's degrees in nursing and become licensed RNs.
 Applicants must be practicing LPNs in Florida and must be certified in Basic Life Support (BLS).
 Students take both general education and nursing classes.
 The curriculum includes classroom studies, laboratory experiences and clinical units.
 Graduates can sit for the NCLEX-RN.